 Even today, The American Heritage Dictionary of the English Language (4th ed.) lists one of the meanings of the phrasal verb “wait on” as “to await.”

 In short, “wait on” in the sense of “wait for” is long established and there’s nothing unacceptable about it.
-But I agree that for whatever reason it doesn’t sound quite kosher.
+But you might want to save it for informal or casual usage.

 Buy Pat’s books at a local store or Amazon.com.